tbymiracle/Paddle-Brain-Tumor-Segmentation/README.md

 We put our project in paddle-bts/.
 Our project can achieve almost the same results.
 ## 2.Result

-The model is trained on the train set of BraTS2015.
+The model is trained on the train set of BraTS2015, and we test it on the 0027 image(an image has 240 slices) as the author did.

-in all slices:
+Average results in all slices:

  Version | Dice Complete | Dice Core | Dice Enhancing
  ---- | ----- | -----  | -----
  pytorch version(official)  | -  | - | -
  paddle version(ours) | 0.907|  0.96 | 1.0

- in slice 113:
+ Result in slice 113:

   Version | Dice Complete | Dice Core | Dice Enhancing
  ---- | ----- | -----  | -----